comingofflais-com/LLM-Moderator-for-wpForo/README.md

     🚫 No sending private user metadata to OpenRouter models, such as usernames, user-ID, email, post time, etc, only sends user posts' content
     🚫 No data selling
     🚫 No ads
-    🚫👮 Local law enforcement can obtain data with a warrant (and directly bypass you), but this plugin lets you keep everything under your chosen jurisdiction and control
+    🚫👮 Local law enforcement can obtain data with a warrant (and directly bypass you), but this plugin lets you keep everything on a server under your chosen jurisdiction and control
     🫵 See OpenRouter privacy policy (they are also very private by default, no logging or storing, additionally you can customize rules for your API key)

 ### About OpenRouter